hetler01/Terms-of-Service/README.md

 ## 2. Availability

 * Sage is provided **“as is” and “as available.”**
-* We do not guarantee uninterrupted uptime, error-free performance, or permanent availability.
+* We do not guarantee uninterrupted uptime, error-free performance or permanent availability.
 * The bot may be updated taken offline or terminated **at any time with or without notice**.

 ---